TectoArc/PyDDC/README.md

 The coupling of the non-linear flow andtransport problem is handled by 2 interacting modules:

-1.formulate: Contains Python files IP.py, V.py and TH.py.
+1. _formulate_: Contains Python files IP.py, V.py and TH.py.
 IP.ModelInitialization(file) reads data from inputs.json (file) and creates attribute repository file V.py to store global variables required for simulation.
 It contains function _MeshRefinement(type=mesh_type) to define the 2D computational domain.
 TH.py holds data information to configure the phase equilibrium model of the CO2--brine mixture and compute phase attributes during simulation if the inbuilt thermodynamic model is used.

 phase_module: Contains python files density.py, solubility.py, diffusivity.py and viscosity.py.